trobz/openerp-web-unleashed/README.md

 and specify your new view.

-You can add `arch` validation and build highly configurable view in the same way than standard OpenERP view.
+You can add `arch` validation and build highly configurable view in the same way than standard OpenERP views.

-A simple example of a custom type declaration is available here: https://github.com/trobz/openerp-web-unleashed/blob/master/demo_todo/view/todo.py
+A simple example of a custom type declaration is available here:
+https://github.com/trobz/openerp-web-unleashed/blob/master/demo_todo/view/todo.py

 ### Pager